mikelui/mikelui.github.io/_guides/VHDL-basics.md

 END df;
 ```

+{% include danger.html content="TODO schematic of pass_through example" %}

+If we read the above example like a sequential program,
-In the above VHDL example, it looks like `between` is being assigned to `b`.
+it looks like `between` is being assigned to `b` before `between` has any value!
-However, we don't set `between` until the next line.
+We don't set `between` until the next line.
-When we go to run the circuit, we'll see `b` and `c` will have the same value at the same time.
+However, when we go to run the circuit, we'll see `b` and `c` will have the same value at the same time.
 This is because we're just connecting *signals* together, and when we simulate this circuit all of our
 1's and 0's flow through the circuit in a real-time(ish) way.
-In later labs you'll learn how we sequential statements are implemented in VHDL.
+In later labs, you'll learn how sequential statements are implemented in VHDL.
 {% endcallout %}

 #### Back to our `Thing`